Home

 Design and formulation

-Keep the pop-up simple: a clear headline, short text, a button.
+Keep the pop-up simple: a clear headline, short text, one button.
 Too many options confuse.

 The close button must be clearly visible.
-Users who really want to leave should be able to do so too — everything else frustrates and harms your brand.
+Users who really want to leave should be able to — everything else frustrates and damages your brand.

 13. Conduct A/B testing systematically

 A/B testing shows you what really works on your website.
-This allows you to gradually remove poorly functioning elements and tailor your page to what the user is jumping on.
+It allows you to gradually remove poorly performing elements and tailor your page to what resonates with users.

 What to test (priority list)

-First, test the elements with the biggest impact: headlines, call-to-action buttons, prices, and value propositions.
-A new main title can do more than ten small design changes.
+First, test the elements with the biggest impact: headlines, call-to-action buttons, prices and value propositions.
+A new main headline can do more than ten small design changes.

-This is followed by details: button colors, form length, product images.
-Only test one variable at a time, otherwise you never know which change was positive.
+Then come the details: button colours, form length, product images.
+Only test one variable at a time, otherwise you'll never know which change made the positive difference.

-Prioritize testing based on effort vs. potential profit A new headline is created in 10 minutes, a completely new design takes weeks.
+Prioritise tests based on effort vs. potential gain.
+A new headline is created in 10 minutes; a completely new design takes weeks.

 Test duration and sample size

-Let tests run for at least a week to compensate for weekday effects.
-If there is little traffic, you will need longer for statistically relevant results.
+Let tests run for at least a week to account for weekday effects.
+With low traffic, you'll need longer for statistically relevant results.
 You need at least 100 conversions per variant for meaningful results.
-With a 2% conversion rate, this means 5,000 visitors per variant.
+At a 2% conversion rate, that means 5,000 visitors per variant.

-Never end tests early, even if a variant looks better early on.
-Short-term fluctuations can be deceptive.
+Never end tests early, even if one variant looks better sooner.
+Short-term fluctuations can be misleading.

 Understanding statistical significance

-95% confidence means: With 95% probability, the result is no coincidence.
+95% confidence means: with 95% probability, the result is not a coincidence.
 Anything below that is gambling, not a reliable test.
 Tools such as Google Optimize or Optimizely calculate this automatically.
-Rely on the numbers, less on the first impression
+Rely on the numbers rather than your first impression.

 Tip: Here you can find A/B testing tools.

-Heatmaps show you what users truly do.
-This data is particularly valuable for your optimization.
+Heatmaps show you what users really do.
+This data is particularly valuable for your optimisation.

 Click maps reveal which areas are ignored and which receive a surprising amount of attention.
-Users often click on images or texts that are not links at all.
-These are signals that they expect a function here, such as enlarging the image.
+Users often click on images or text that are not links at all.
+These are signals that they expect a function there, for example to enlarge the image.

 Scroll maps show how far users scroll down your page.
-Important content should be where it is seen.
+Important content should be placed where it is actually seen.

 Place call-to-actions where most users are still active.
 Content that only 20% of visitors see is a missed opportunity.

-Here you can find out more about Web sites heatmaps.
+Here you can find out more about website heatmaps.

-Watch real user sessions to discover problems that are otherwise lost in numbers: Where are they hesitating?
-Where are they looking in vain?
-Where do they click on the same element multiple times?
+Watch real user sessions to discover problems that get lost in aggregate numbers: Where do they hesitate?
+Where are they searching in vain?
+Where do they click the same element multiple times?

-Analyze termination sessions in particular: What did users do before they left?
-These findings are often more valuable than success analyses.
+Analyse drop-off sessions in particular: what did users do before they left?
+These insights are often more valuable than success analyses.

-Conversion rate optimization is a continuous process.
+Conversion rate optimisation is a marathon.
 Establish a process that works even without your constant attention.

 Define monthly review cycles

 Set aside an hour for conversion analysis on the first Monday of every month.
-Which tests have been carried out so far?
-What did the heat maps show?
-Where did new problems arise?
+Which tests have been run so far?
+What did the heatmaps show?
+Where have new problems emerged?

-Create a standard agenda: check figures, plan new tests, evaluate ongoing optimizations.
-Routine prevents important insights from being lost.
+Create a standard agenda: check figures, plan new tests, evaluate ongoing optimisations.
+Routine prevents important insights from getting lost.

-Keep a simple table with all tests: What tested, which result, which measure is derived from it.
+Keep a simple table of all tests: what was tested, what the result was, what action was taken.
 This history becomes extremely valuable over time.

-Document failed tests as well.
-“Button color red vs. green: no difference” saves you unnecessary repetitions later on.
+Document failed tests too.
+"Button colour red vs. green: no difference" saves you from unnecessary repetitions later.
 Share insights with your team.
 What works in the shop can also help with landing pages or emails.

 Define a process for the team

 Determine who tests what and how decisions are made.
 Wild experiments without coordination lead to chaos and wrong conclusions.
 Use tools like Trello or Notion for project planning.
-Each test is given a card with hypothesis, duration and expected result.
-Set realistic goals: One test per month is better than five tests that are never properly evaluated.
+Each test gets a card with hypothesis, duration and expected result.
+Set realistic goals: one test per month is better than five tests that are never properly evaluated.

 Create a pipeline for new ideas

-Continuously collect optimization ideas from customer feedback, support requests, and team brainstorming sessions.
+Continuously collect optimisation ideas from customer feedback, support requests and team brainstorming sessions.
 The best ideas often come from direct customer contact.

 Evaluate ideas based on impact and effort.
-Quick wins first and save big projects for quieter periods.
+Quick wins first, and save bigger projects for quieter periods.

 Measurement and success monitoring when increasing conversion rates

-Set up your tracking so that you get real insights:
+Set up your tracking so that you gain real insights:

-- Define key metrics: Conversion rate is the main indicator, but also look at: Average order value, checkout abandonment rate, time until conversion.
+• Define key metrics: Conversion rate is the main indicator, but also look at: average order value, checkout abandonment rate, time to conversion.
 These figures give you the full picture.

-- Define micro-conversions: Newsletter subscription, product page visited, video watched.
-These early signals help you identify issues before they hit sales.
+• Define micro-conversions: newsletter subscription, product page visited, video watched.
+These early signals help you identify issues before they affect revenue.

-- Use Google Analytics 4: Set conversion goals for every important step and use funnel analysis.
+• Use Google Analytics 4: Set up conversion goals for every important step and use funnel analysis.
 Which step loses the most users?
-That is where your biggest optimization potential lies.
+That is where your greatest optimisation potential lies.

-- Segment your data: Mobile vs. desktop, new vs. returning visitors, various traffic sources.
+• Segment your data: mobile vs. desktop, new vs. returning visitors, different traffic sources.
 Every group behaves differently.

-Think economically when it comes to your optimization measures and calculate the ROI of the optimization measures:
+Think economically about your optimisation measures and calculate the ROI:

-- value calculation of conversion increases: An increase in the conversion rate from 2% to 2.5% brings an additional 5,000 CHF in revenue per month with 10,000 monthly visitors and an average order value of 100 CHF.
-With a 20% margin, that's 1,000 CHF of additional profit every month.
+• Value calculation of conversion increases: an increase in the conversion rate from 2% to 2.5% brings an additional 5,000 CHF in revenue per month with 10,000 monthly visitors and an average order value of 100 CHF.
+At a 20% margin, that's 1,000 CHF of additional profit every month.

-- Costs vs. benefits of testing: An A/B test mainly costs time: 2 to 4 hours per test.
-With an hourly rate of 100 CHF, a test costs 200 to 400 CHF.
-But if it increases your conversion rate by 10%, it usually pays off in the first month.
+• Costs vs. benefits of testing: an A/B test mainly costs time: 2 to 4 hours per test.
+At an hourly rate of 100 CHF, a test costs 200 to 400 CHF.
+But if it increases your conversion rate by 10%, it usually pays for itself in the first month.

-Whatever measures you want to implement: They always cost you time.
-Planning tests, evaluating results correctly and making changes are important steps that you must consciously take on.
-That rarely goes well on the side.
+Whatever measures you want to implement: they always cost you time.
+Planning tests, evaluating results correctly and making changes are important steps that you must consciously dedicate yourself to.
+That rarely works on the side.

-If you're working on better conversion rates but are overwhelmed by the time required, we can do A/B testing and ongoing conversion rate optimization for you.
-You take care of your business, we'll take care of your figures.
+If you're working on better conversion rates but are overwhelmed by the time required, we can handle A/B testing and ongoing conversion rate optimisation for you.
+You take care of your business, we'll take care of your numbers.

-Let's see together where your greatest potential lies.
-In a free initial consultation, we analyse your most important pages and show you the three most important optimization steps for your business.
+Let's look together at where your greatest potential lies.
+In a free initial consultation, we analyse your most important pages and show you the three most important optimisation steps for your business.

 {{fs-btn-cta}}